 Now, my good friend and reader, no matter who you are, you must be like one or the other of these two students.
 If you cast your eye over my adventures without fixing it on the moral concealed under them, you will derive very little benefit from the perusal: But if you read with attention you will find that mixture of the useful with the agreeable, so successfully prescribed by Horace.

 The violin concerto has a 70 bar introduction and a 7 bar coda.
-These two sections frame the work with the divine number, and in so doing hints at the hidden friend’s divinity.
-With two sevens enclosing the work, this further suggests Elgar may have used a 7 x 7 music box cipher to encode a secret message.
-Assuming it is in Latin as implied by Lesage’s tale, the range of possible letter configurations using a 23 letter classical Latin alphabet would be 23 to the 49th power, an astronomical probability with 67 digits.
-The chances of brute forcing such a cipher would be remote without access to the most powerful supercomputers in the world today, the discovery of some key phrase or other critical clue that would dramatically narrow the range of possible letter configurations.
+These two sections frame the work with the divine number, and in so doing hint at the hidden friend’s divinity.
+With two sevens enclosing the work, this further suggests Elgar may have used a seven-by-seven Polybius cipher to encode a secret message.
+Assuming it is in Latin as implied by Lesage’s tale, the range of possible letter configurations using a 23-letter classical Latin alphabet would be 23 to the 49th power, an astronomical probability with 67 digits.
+The chances of brute forcing such a cipher would be remote without access to the most powerful supercomputers in the world today, the discovery of some key phrase or other critical clues that would dramatically narrow the range of possible letter configurations.

 The preponderance of the evidence makes a compelling case for Jesus Christ as the common friend secretly portrayed in the Enigma Variations and the violin concerto.
 The enigmatic dedications share some uncanny similarities which collectively furnish a compelling circumstantial case that the secret friends are identical.
 Both dedications are six-word fragments.
 Even the Mendelssohn quotations in Variation XIII – the movement dedicated to the secret friend – are fragmentary.
 The tomb inscription and the Mendelssohn fragments are foreign and anomalous, appearing extraneous to each work; yet they exhibit a common theme rooted in death.
 At the violin concerto’s premiere, the name of Elgar’s secret friend was literally under the nose of the soloist, Fritz Kreisler.
 The last name on the label of his extraordinary violin is Gesù, the Italian word for Jesus.
 Elgar likely suspected the last place anyone would search for the answer would be the last names of the soloist and his violin: Kreisler Gesù, a thinly veiled reference to Christ Jesus.